melezhik/sparrow-plugins/raku-native-deps/README.md

 Warning!

-The plugin is now only support CentOS system ( more OS will be added eventually ) and is quite primitive.
+The plugin only supports CentOS system for the moment ( more OS will be added eventually ) and is quite primitive.
 It only handles `:from<native>` statements and does not use `System::Query` to handle platform specific sections.
-Though I am going to gradually improve and change things.
+I am going to gradually improve and change things.

 # install